shadowy figures from my earliest memories. a word said in a matter of fact way. the great aunt who always cackled like a witch. my grandmother.

 then my grandmother did the next unthinkable thing. she said, you must eat everything you’ve always eaten, you mustn’t give up meat or fish or anything else.

-in my father’s family home meat was never cooked, nor garlic and onion, or eggs. since my great-grandfather’s time, certain dietary laws had been followed in keeping with the traditions of his guru. my grandmother simply stated everything would be cooked from now on in her side of the family home, for she wanted her son’s family, his wife, his children to be comfortable, they had enough to deal with as it was.
+in my father’s family home, meat was never cooked, nor garlic and onion, or eggs. since my great-grandfather’s time, certain dietary laws had been followed in keeping with the traditions of his guru. my grandmother simply stated everything would be cooked from now on in her side of the family home, for she wanted her son’s family, his wife, his children, to be comfortable, they had enough to deal with as it was.

 she sat there in her white thaan and said what many would never dare to.

-no one opposed her i noticed. we moved in with her and lived the way we were used to. my mother never wore the thaan, nor gave up any kind of food. okay, i have a feeling she wouldn’t have anyway, but still, my grandmother’s words signalled something more fundamental. it was profound really. in front of hundreds of people, a quiet assertion by one whose wisdom or courage were never spoken of, never known.
+no one opposed her i noticed. we moved in with her and lived the way we were used to. my mother never wore the thaan, nor gave up any kind of food. okay, i have a feeling she wouldn’t have anyway, but still, my grandmother’s words signalled something more fundamental. it was profound really. in front of hundreds of people, a quiet assertion by one whose wisdom or courage was never spoken of, never known.

 the white thaan still lingers. once in a way, a movie, or a tv serial takes it on, portrays the hypocrisy and heartlessness of our world.